fonoster/routr/docs/api/credentials.md

-# Credentials

-Gets a token for subsequent API calls
+Gets a token for subsequent API calls.

 **URL**